Tezsure/Tezster-CLI/README.md

 keep developing
 ```

-For more deatiled description and error guidance [refer this](https://cli.tezster.tech/)
+For more deatiled description and error guidance refer to our detailed [documetation](https://cli.tezster.tech/).